 Open your home

-Sometimes, just knowing there’s somewhere to drop in and find some company can be a great help to a lonely person.
+In non-pandemic times, sometimes just knowing there’s somewhere to drop in and find some company can be a great help to a lonely person.
 Hospitality is one of the greatest gifts you can offer to others, because it’s a practical way to show God’s love.
 Opening our homes is a way of opening our lives and giving ourselves to the needs of others.

 Having an attitude of openness about your home can take dedication.
 Inviting people for a meal, or for coffee and muffins, is great.
 My parents went one step further, welcoming many of the local college kids, who would simply arrive and flop on the sofa to watch TV along with us!